Aelly/ARM/README.md

 add the idea explained above to this case.

 ## HOW TO USE:
--Start the project using QT
+- Start the project using QT
--Select the PGM3D file in the dialog box
+- Select the PGM3D file in the dialog box
--Rotate using the left click and zoom using the wheel
+- Rotate using the left click and zoom using the wheel

 ![result1](https://github.com/Aelly/ARM/blob/master/ARM1.png)
 ![result2](https://github.com/Aelly/ARM/blob/master/ARM2.png)